 Halyard tension: Tension the halyard to pull slack out of the Reflex torsion cable.
+Note: The first hoist will set the cable and take out much of the stretch.
 Adjust the tack line if necessary.
 Use the winch to pull the halyard until the rolled sail is straight.
-IMPORTANT!
-Over-tensioning the halyard can make furling more difficult as you load components.
-Unlike fibrous torsion cables, the Reflex torsion cable transmits torque at lower halyard loads.
-Too much tension can damage components.
+Tip: Unlike fibrous torsion cables, the Reflex torsion cable transmits torque at lower halyard loads.
+When using with asymmetric spinnakers there is no need to over-tension the halyard.
+When using code zero sails greater halyard tension is used.
+The unit 3 torsion cable has a Dyneema® core and can handle higher halyard loads.